E-commerce

 • Self-service and AI help: provided they do not block access to a human.

-• Inbound requests are insights: they show where the site, product, or journey must improve.
+• Inbound requests are insights: they show where the site, the product, or the journey need to improve.

 External sources